-The major hold back with the gaming laptops is the design, if they are too thin and light they lack proper vent design heat dissipation and the 17 inch 4 KG are not real laptops they are baby PC’s.
+The significant hold back with the gaming laptops is the design, if they are too thin and light they lack proper vent design heat dissipation and the 17 inches 4 KG are not real laptops they are baby PCs.

-The battle of gaming laptop Vs gaming PC has been there for last few years.
-The advent of next generation technologies have made mobile graphics cards more powerful than ever before.
+The battle of gaming laptop Vs. Gaming PC has been there for last few years.
+The advent of next-generation technologies has made mobile graphics cards more powerful than ever before.

 Next Generations laptop Graphics Cards

 The launch of GeForce GTX 880M or AMD Radeon HD 8900M series elevated next-generation graphics performance to severe gaming levels.
 The new gaming cards like GTX 880M/HD8900M delivers extremely fast and fluid gameplay at the highest settings and resolutions with a laptop.
 With innovative technologies driving these powerhouses we see a lot of performance improvements:

 - Nvidia Technologies: Phys X, TXAA, Shadow Play, and Battery Boost, splendid performance can be achieved.

 - AMD Technologies: Eyefinity multi-display technology, AMD HD3D technology, AMD PowerPlay power management technology, Zero Core Power technology, Enduro technology

 Still, the question stands with all this advancement of mobile graphical performance does it over-shadows the desktops?
 We will get back to it later in the article.